BagetTeam/bakers-pi-final/README.md

 # RoboDelivery
 A robot that delivers packages to rooms automatically!
-It looks through rooms without meetings (red pads) and finds the package landing pad (green pad) where the package is going to be delivered at.
+It traverses the map, looks through rooms without meetings (red pads) and finds the package landing pad (green pad) where the package is going to be delivered at.
+After a succesful delivery, it returns back to the mail room (blue room), and celebrates.

 Cool sound effects added to the robot to give a nice ambiance when the robot is traveling and delivering packages, including a superb audio for when it finishes its job.